cindyyeh/cindyyeh/README.md

 - 😄 **Pronouns**: she/her
 - 🦂 **Background**: I grew up in New Mexico.
-- 🌲 **Training**: As an undergraduate at NMSU, I studied muscle degeneration and transdifferentiation in the weakly electric fish _Sternopygus macrurus_.
-I then spent an amazing 6 years in Seattle obtaining my PhD in Genome Sciences at the University of Washington where I studied natural allelic variation in the budding yeast _Saccharomyces cerevisiae_.
+- 🌲 **Training**: As an undergraduate at NMSU, I studied muscle degeneration and transdifferentiation in the weakly electric fish _Sternopygus macrurus_ in the lab of Dr. Graciela Unguez.
+I then moved to Seattle to pursue my PhD in Genome Sciences at the University of Washington in the lab of Dr. Maitreya Dunham where I studied natural allelic variation in the budding yeast _Saccharomyces cerevisiae_.
 - 🧬 **Profession**: I previously worked at Ultima Genomics as a scientist where I developed assays and analysis pipelines for Ultima's emerging iteration of short-read sequencers.
 This was a hybrid wet/dry lab role, but I shifted to a fully computational role when I started my position at GigaGen.
-I sometimes miss wet lab but there's so much to learn in computational biology!
+As a bioinformatician, I help analyze biological datasets and develop new tools for our polyclonal antibody drug discovery platform.
-- 🔭 **Interests**: I love learning about yeast genomics, evolution, and neat bioinformatics tricks
+- 🔭 **Interests**: Outside the lab, I love working on jigsaw puzzles, hiking/swimming, playing team sports, and (unfortunately, I know) playing LoL.
-- 🌱 **What I'm learning now**: I’m currently learning about LLMs and how to create Shiny apps.
-Hopefully I can make my toy app available on my repo here!
 - 👯 **Fun fact**: I worked alongside the godfather of tie dye, Paul Kenney.
 He's a clever chemist!